-Swimming: The Shoulder part 2 by Darrin Roles
+Swimming: The Shoulder part 2

 The shoulder complex is delicate and yet robust.
 It contains multiple structures and types of tissues.
 As swimmers, we don’t want to mess up any of these – but that is easily done through poor technique or overuse, leading to a host of injury problems.
 By looking at a few anatomy and functional approaches, I share with you here some insights to help you avoid injury.

 In Part 1, I presented some aspects of the shoulder complex:

 · The glenhumeral joint, made up of the glenoid fossa and the head of the humerus (a ball and socket);

 · The sternoclavicular joint, made up from the clavicle and the sternum.

 These are vital articular joints which allow free-flowing motion of the shoulder complex.